Rituparno Ghosh: Death

 Ghosh died at his Kolkata residence on 30 May 2013, following a massive heart attack.
 His attendants, Dileep and Bishnu, found him lying unconscious in bed.
-Nilanjana Sengupta, wife of actor Jisshu Sengupta, sent for Dr. Nirup Mitra, who declared Ghosh dead.
+Nilanjana Sengupta, wife of actor Jisshu Sengupta, sent for Nirup Mitra, who declared Ghosh dead.
 Ghosh was 49 years old.

 Many Bengali film actors and directors went to Ghosh's residence to pay tribute.
 In the afternoon his body was taken to Nandan and kept outside the Nandan complex for some time to allow his fans to see him one last time.
 Thousands of people came to Nandan to pay homage.
 Then his body was taken to Tollygunge Technician Studios, where West Bengal's Chief Minister Mamata Banerjee spoke of him in tribute.
 From Tollygunge, Ghosh's body was taken to Siriti cremation ground where his funeral took place.
 He was given gun salute by Kolkata Police before cremation.